Saturday, April 12, 2025

 Snode Creek to Dowry Creek anchorage

-The morning was cold at 12 C. Did not want to get out of bed.
-Evenually I got out, made Bacon and Eggs and departed at noon.
+The morning was cold, at 12°C. I did not want to get out of bed.
+Eventually, I got out, made Bacon and Eggs and departed at noon.

 The winds were 15-20 knots.
 The whole day was 13C.

-At 3pm, I decided to pull into Dowry Creek, since it was well protected from North and West.
+At 3 PM, I decided to pull into Dowry Creek, as it was well protected from the North and West.
 And the nearby marina had wi-fi.
-The wifi was very slow but worked on the laptop.
+The wi-fi was very slow, but it worked on the laptop.

-At 18h I dingied to the marina and met some cruiser who invited me to their group supper.
+At 18h, I dingied to the marina and met a cruiser who invited me to their group supper.
 Nice people.

 Friday, April 11, 2025